DataDog/android-widget-task-issue/README.md

 Users of these widgets must authenticate through an OAuth flow as part of the configuration process.

-Everything was fine while I was opening the widget's configuration activity from the `PendingIntent.getActivity(...)` mechanism.
+Everything was fine while I was opening the widget's configuration activity from a call to `PendingIntent.getActivity(...)`.

-Then I've been trying to implement the [new widget configuration mechanism](https://developer.android.com/guide/topics/appwidgets/configuration), where the configuration activity is launched by the system.
+Then I've been trying to implement the [widget configuration mechanism](https://developer.android.com/guide/topics/appwidgets/configuration), where the configuration activity is launched by the system, and from what I understand, a different task / process.

-(From my understanding, this is done by the framework method `com.android.server.appwidget.AppWidgetServiceImpl.createAppWidgetConfigIntentSender`)
+(This is done by the framework method `com.android.server.appwidget.AppWidgetServiceImpl.createAppWidgetConfigIntentSender`)

-However, the oAuth flow is broken by this new feature.
+That's where the trouble began: If launched from the system, the activities task management does not work the same as from my own task / app process.

-I've reproduced schematically the OAuth flow in a sandbox that you can check out below.
+I've reproduced schematically the OAuth / Activity flow in a sandbox that you can check out in this [github repository](https://github.com/Datadog/android-widget-task-issue).

-Some ASCII art to illustrate this flow:
+And here is some ASCII art to illustrate this flow:

 ```
                           Back Stack Towards Top